 Pediatric residents in our integrated program work at both Dayton Children's and Wright-Patterson Air Force Base Medical Center (WPMC).
 Through work at both locations, residents treat patients from different ethnic, socioeconomic, and geographic settings.
 Each facility is staffed by a faculty of pediatric generalists and subspecialists who are recruited for their commitment to education.
 Both sites also provide pediatric training to medical students from the Wright State University Boonshoft School of Medicine and other primary care residency programs in the area.
 Inpatient rotations, emergency medicine, and most electives take place at Dayton Children’s Hospital.
-Ambulatory care, newborn nursery, and adolescent months occur at the pediatric clinic at WPMC.
+Ambulatory care and adolescent months occur at the pediatric clinic at WPMC.
+Newborn nursery occurs at Kettering Medical Center.
 Neonatology occurs at Miami Valley Hospital during the PL-1 year and at Dayton Children’s during the PL-2 year.

 Each resident participates in at least 18 full-day continuity clinics per academic year.
 The full-day continuity clinic, rather than the traditional half-day, provides an improved focus on patient continuity and clinic-based learning.
 This provides a special experience for the resident to observe the physical, emotional, and intellectual development of a child over an extended period.
 Our residents are the primary care physicians for both healthy children as well as those with chronic and acute illnesses.
 The civilian residents’ continuity clinic takes place at the Connor Child Health Pavillion.
 Military residents’ continuity clinic takes place at the pediatric clinic at WPMC.

 individualized education plans

 Senior residents have the flexibility to create their own electives to meet the needs of their specific learning and career goals.
 Residents can use this time for research projects, medical education, rotations in private practices, and additional subspecialty electives.